m1h43l/citest/README.md

 The RPG client makes it possible to speak to messaging systems like ActiveMQ, RabbitMQ, Apollo, Artemis ... **natively**.

 ## Protocol

-The protocol is listed at [github](https://github.com/stomp/stomp-spec).
+The protocol is listed at [github](https://stomp.github.io/stomp-specification-1.2.html).

 > STOMP is a frame based protocol, with frames modelled on HTTP.
 A frame consists
 > of a command, a set of optional headers and an optional body.
 STOMP is text
 > based but also allows for the transmission of binary messages.

-A frame contains data for the Message Queuing Server (command and headers) but also the data for the receiver of the message (body).
+A frame contains data for the Message Queueing Server (command and headers) but also the data for the receiver of the message (body).

 ## Client API

 The client API is divided into many smaller modules:

-- STOMP (stomp) - main client module
+- STOMP - main client module
-- STOMPFRAME (stomp_frame) - building and working with frames
-- STOMPPARSE (stomp_frame) - buiding a frame from its serialized state
-- STOMPCMD (stomp_command) - executing Stomp commands
+- STOMPCMD - executing Stomp commands
-- STOMPEXT (stomp_ext) - proxy/interface for RPG Stomp extension modules
+- STOMPEXT - proxy/interface for RPG Stomp extension modules
+- STOMPFRAME - building and working with frames
+- STOMPINIT - initialization starter
-- STOMPEXTAQ (stomp_ext_activemq) - RPG Stomp extension module for ActiveMQ
+- STOMPLOG - logging module
+- STOMPPARSE - buiding a frame from its serialized state
-- STOMPUTIL (stomp_util) - utility procedures
+- STOMPUTIL - utility procedures

-Using this Stomp client starts with the main module.
-A client has to be created with the stomp_create procedure which returns a handle which is used on every later call.
+Using this STOMP client starts with the main module.
+A client instance has to be created with the `stomp_create` procedure which returns a handle which is used on every later call.

-    client = stomp_create('localhost' : 61216);
+    client = stomp_create('localhost' : 61613);

 The socket to the client must be explicitly opened for communicating with the server.